trombik/esphome-component-ping/README.md

 # `esphome-component-ping`

-A custom `esphome` sensor component that sends and receives `ICMP`.
+A `esphome` sensor component that sends and receives `ICMP`.

-This is my first attempt to learn `esphome` custom sensor component.
+This is my first attempt to learn `esphome` sensor component.

 I have almost zero `C++` knowledge.
 You have been warned.

 ## Bugs

-* the target is hard-coded
-* various configuration macros are hard-coded
 * the target must be IP address
 * multiple targets are not supported